kenwalger/saas-go-app/README.md

 REDIS_URL=redis://localhost:6379/0
 JWT_SECRET=your-secret-key-change-in-production
 PORT=8080
+SEED_DATA=true  # Set to "true" to populate database with sample data on startup
 ```

 **Note**: On Heroku, `DATABASE_URL`, `ANALYTICS_DB_URL`, `REDIS_URL`, and `PORT` are automatically set by Heroku addons.
 You only need to set `JWT_SECRET` manually.